husarion/rosbot-xl-telepresence/README.md

 > ROBOT_NAMESPACE=rosbotxl
 > ```

 ### 📡 Step 2: Sync

-Copy the local changes (on PC) to the remote ROSbot
+If you have cloned this repo not on the robot but on your PC, you need to copy the local changes (on PC) to the remote ROSbot

 ```bash
 just sync rosbotxl # or a different ROSbot hostname you used in Step 1 p.3
 ```

-> [!NOTE]
-> This `just sync` script locks the terminal and synchronizes online all changes made locally on the robot. `rosbotxl` is the name of device set in Husarnet.
+> you can skip this step if you have cloned this repo on the ROSbot directly

 ### 🔧 Step 3: Verifying User Configuration